 How does rust affect guitar strings?

 The corrosion of compounds containing steel or iron, iron itself is referred to as rust.
-Steel is found in guitar strings and is the base of practically all the acoustic and electric guitar strings, it is among the common materials used to make guitar strings.
-But on the other hand, various components such as copper contain materials such as bronze or brass, or silver steel compositions that are utilized to wrap the wires in various guitar strings.
+Steel is found in guitar strings and is the base of practically all the acoustic and electric guitar strings.
+On the other hand, various components such as copper contain materials such as bronze or brass, or silver steel compositions that are utilized to wrap the wires in various guitar strings.
 Guitar players say that when you play new strings you get a brighter and rounder sound.
 That’s because the strings are new and they have no rust.
 When the strings get played corrosion starts to happen affecting the vibration of the string thus taking away sustain and clarity on your sound.

 Is it okay to use a rusty guitar string?